siberianfox/g2wiki/TinyG-v9-Hardware.md

 * Molex 09-50-3021     2 position housing
 * Molex 08-50-0134     crimp terminal (2 required per plug)

+Power inputs are listed below.
+Pin 1 is towards the inside of the board (closest to the big capacitor C1)
+1. Ground
+1. +Vmot (+12v = +30v)

 ### Motor Connectors

 The v9 has a dual hole patterns for motors.
 It will accommodate 3.81mm screw terminals but can also be populated for vertical or right angle 0.156" (3.96mm) friction lock headers.